animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 "Tao"/"God" had threatened to kill my mom if I didn't circumcise myself.
 I was Googling how to do it properly in the dark early morning, but the urgency of the threat kind of compelled me to skip the "YouTube tutorial."

-Then "Tao"/"God" told me it/He was going to kill my mom if I didn’t go somewhere, and that being near my mom was going to drain her and kill her because of the — I don't know what to call it, transcendent, spiritual, schizophrenic — state I was in.
+Then "Tao"/"God" told me it/He was going to kill my mom if I didn’t go somewhere, and that being near my mom was going to drain her and kill her because of the — I don't know what to call it, transcendent, spiritual, schizophrenic — state I was in (note: "bipolar mania" might've been a misdiagnosis, also).

 So I stayed in the woods in the freezing snow all day and night; "Tao"/"God" told me I had to stay there for a week; "Tao"/"God" contradictorily told me that my mom was dead, or dying, or might die.